jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

       (ii) as described in section 25(2)(b), a licence for the period beginning on 1 January 2009 and ending on 31 December 2009 for the quantities described in that section; and
       (iii) as described in section 25(2)(c), a licence for the period beginning on 1 January 2010 and ending on 31 December 2010 for the quantities described in that section
   - **interim period** means the period for which an interim licence is valid
-  - **June price** means the price of a co-operative share determined as at 1 June by new co-op's board under its constitution
+  - **June price** means the price of a co-operative share determined as at 1 June by new co-op’s board under its constitution
   - **LIC** means Livestock Improvement Corporation Limited
   - **LIC board** means the board of directors of LIC
   - **marae** includes the area of land on which all buildings such as wharenui (meeting houses), wharekai (dining rooms), ablution blocks, and any other associated buildings are situated